Monitoring Newly Registered Domains

 The first line of defense for companies that want to protect their staff or customers from bogus websites is monitoring domain names.Hackers will use variations of domain names to lure unsuspecting users onto portals whose purpose is to steal private information and drop viruses onto devices.

-WhoisXML API offers a Domain Research Suite that provides users with the ability to watch whether new domain names closely resemble existing registrations, which may be intended to trap internet users.
+WhoisXML API offers a Newly Registered Domains Database and the Domain Research Suite that provide users with the ability to watch whether new domain names closely resemble existing registrations, which may be intended to trap internet users.

 Why Monitor New Registrations?